realivanivani/realivanivani.github.io/_posts/2025-12-03-powerbi-with-cicd.md

 Each step:

 * Authenticates to Azure AD
-* Uploads PBIX via Power BI REST API
+* Uploads PBIP via Power BI REST API
 * Confirms deployment success

 This makes releases boring — which is exactly what you want.